KenB773/3TierWebAppTerraform/README.md

 # 3-Tier Node.js Application on AWS Fargate

-This project demonstrates the deployment of a full 3-tier web application using AWS Fargate, Application Load Balancer, PostgreSQL on Amazon RDS, and Terraform for infrastructure provisioning.
+This project demonstrates the deployment of a full 3-tier web application using AWS Fargate, Application Load Balancer, PostgreSQL on Amazon RDS and Terraform for infrastructure provisioning.

 The application includes:
 - A Node.js Express backend with RESTful endpoints